 Trails are groomed for both skate and classic skiing November 15 - April 15, weather permitting, on Monday, Wednesday, Saturday, and Sunday.
 Trails are groomed additional days around Christmas and New Year’s Day and during Spring Break in March.
 For up-to-date grooming information, follow Teacup Nordic on Twitter or check out the Twitter feed on our homepage.

 Teacup Nordic offers 20+ kilometers of varied terrain; from flat and easy, to challenging hills with turns.
 Teacup is at about 4300' elevation.
-Download a PDF of the trail map.
+View or download a PDF of the trail map here.

 Park at the Teacup Lake Sno-Park on Highway 35.
 An Oregon Sno-Park Permit is required.
 Park close to the car next to you, rear-to-snowbank (angled at 60 deg, facing downhill).
 This will safely permit the maximum number of cars to park in the sno-park.